Nil-Store/nil-store/metaspec.md

 Minted $BW is distributed pro-rata to SPs based on the volume of verified retrieval receipts submitted in their PoS² proofs.

 #### 5.2.3 Burn Mechanism (Tipping)

+**Normative (Mandatory Base Burn):** A fixed fraction $\beta$ (DAO-tunable, default 5%) of the $BW$ reward generated by every verified receipt MUST be burned upon settlement.
+This introduces a baseline cost for all retrievals, increasing the absolute cost of wash-retrieval.

 Users can optionally "tip" for priority retrieval by including a `tip_bw` amount in the receipt, which is burned upon settlement.